 The average Band D council tax bill in the UK

-Using Band D as an example, in 2019 the average tax in England for band D homes was £1,750.
-This was up by an average of £79 on the previous year of £1,671.
+Using Band D as an example, the average tax in England for 2022-23 is £1,966 - up by £67 or 3.5% on the previous year of £1,898.
 Adding this figure to other household bill increases will significantly alter your monthly budgeting.

 Council tax will also differ greatly depending on your local authority.
-Again, using Band D as an example for 2020-21, within London alone council tax can vary between just over £780.28 in the borough of Westminster to £1,501.63 just across the River Thames in the borough of Lambeth.
+Again, using Band D as an example for 2022-23, within London alone council tax can vary between £864.13 to £1,660.24 just across the River Thames in the borough of Lambeth.

 You can choose to pay quarterly, monthly or annually for your gas and electricity.